 She has also worked as a puppeteer on TV projects with IFC, Amazon, NBC, ABC and other jumblings of letters.

-Pam works as the coordinator for The Puppet Slam Network, which is run by Heather Henson and funds puppet slams all over North America.
+Pam manages The Puppet Slam Network, which is spearheaded by Heather Henson and funds puppet slams all over North America.